MarcusWalther/EnvironmentModuleCore/README.md

 In order to identify all available environment modules, the scripts will use 'Get-Module -ListAvailable'.
 It will identify all modules as environment module, that have a dependency to 'EnvironmentModules' in their '\*.psd1'.
 Because this is a time consuming process, a cache is used to store the information persistently.
 The caching infos are stored in the file 'ModuleCache.xml' and can be rebuild with the *Update-EnvironmentModuleCache* function.
 Besides that, this functionality will create default modules in the directory 'Tmp/Modules'.

-# Referenced Libraries
+# References
-Scriban (see https://github.com/lunet-io/scriban) - BSD 2-Clause "Simplified" License.
+* Library -- Scriban (see https://github.com/lunet-io/scriban) - BSD 2-Clause "Simplified" License.
+* Idea -- Environment Modules on Linux Systems (see http://modules.sourceforge.net)
+* Icon -- Adaption of Powershell Icon (see https://de.wikipedia.org/wiki/Datei:PowerShell_5.0_icon.png)